Beet & Sweet Potato Bone Broth

 PS: Need more help making bone broth?
-Make sure to check out my YouTube page where I break down the process in my two-part series, first talking about how to pick the right kind of bones for the broth and second, talking about how to make the broth.
+Make sure to check out my YouTube videos below.
 If you like the videos, don't forget to subscribe to my channel and give them a thumbs up!
 As always, you can leave questions in the comments below :)

 3 celery stalks

 6-8 black peppercorns

 Coarsely chop carrots, celery, beets, sweet potato and onion (Note: You can leave the skins of the onion on to give the broth more flavor).

 Add veggies to pot.
 Optional to saute veggies in butter for a few moments until they begin to sweat.

 Add bones and fill pot with filtered water about 2 inches from top.
 (Note: You can also use a slow cooker, prepare the same way by filling cooker with contents and water about 2-in from top.
 Set on low for 24-42 hours).

 Bring mixture to boil then turn to low/simmer for about 24 hours, stirring every so often.